Clean water in the classroom

 Clark County Green Schools

 Clark County Green Schools works with all local public and private schools in their sustainability efforts.
 With the goal to encourage environmental leadership and give students tools to implement change in their schools, Clark County Green Schools provides resources and support to help you succeed.
-Certifing in Water or School Grounds and Gardens will introduce topics that increase awareness about watershed issues to the broader school community.
+Certifying in Water or School Grounds and Gardens will introduce topics that increase awareness about watershed issues to the broader school community.

 Columbia Springs